screwdriver-cd/guide/docs/user-guide/FAQ.md

       url: "#what-shell-does-screwdriver-use"
     - title: How do I speed up time to upload artifacts?
       url: "#how-do-i-speed-up-time-to-upload-artifacts"
+    - title: How do I permalink pipeline jobs and artifacts?
+      url: "#how-do-i-permalink-pipeline-jobs-and-artifacts"
     - title: How do I disable shallow cloning?
       url: "#how-do-i-disable-shallow-cloning"
     - title: What are the minimum software requirements for a build image?